Authors: Dr. Jean-Paul Rodrigue and Dr. Brian Slack

 Most transportation modes are developed independently.
-Competition between modes tended to produce transportation systems that were segmented and un-integrated; in their own “silos”.
-Each mode, particularly the carriers that operated them, has sought to exploit its advantages in cost, service, reliability, and safety.
+Competition between modes tended to produce transportation systems that were segmented and un-integrated; in their own silos.
+Each mode, particularly the carriers that operated them, has sought to exploit its cost, service, reliability, and safety advantages.
 Carriers try to gain market share and increase revenue by maximizing the line haul under their control.
 All the modes saw the other modes as competitors, often because of different regulatory regimes and competitive rules.
 The lack of integration between the modes was also accentuated by public policy that has frequently prevented companies from owning firms in other modes (as in the United States before deregulation) or has placed a mode under direct state monopoly control (as in Europe and East Asia).
 Modalism was also favored because of the technical difficulties of transferring goods from one mode to another, thereby incurring additional terminal costs and delays, mainly because the load unit needed to be changed, which is typical for bulk transportation.

 Since the 1960s, major efforts have been made to integrate separate transport systems through intermodalism, which took place in several stages.
-The transformation first took place with the setting of maritime networks, which were then better connected with inland networks.
+The transformation first occurred with the setting of maritime networks, which were then better connected with inland networks.
 From a functional and operational perspective, three components are involved in intermodalism: